P5+experimental 3D printing

 . nozzle size

-Once a comprehensive catalogue of variations was completed, some of the observed behaviours was reproduced in a series of more complex formations where the values of one or more parameters was varied according to different design purposes to modulate structural, aesthetical or performative qualities in the final objects.
+Once a comprehensive catalogue of variations was completed, some of the observed behaviours were reproduced in a series of more complex formations where the values of one or more parameters were varied according to different design purposes to modulate structural, aesthetical or performative qualities in the final objects.